Official-Husko/mul-tor/README.md

 # Mul-Tor
 ## Your tool for easy file uploading and sharing.

-#### Like mentioned above the goal of this tool is to help people upload files fast to multiple hosters while also helping in the process of sharing these links.
+#### As mentioned above the goal of this tool is to help people upload files fast to multiple hosters while also helping in the process of sharing these links.

 <br />